xplosionmind/tommi.space/content/jam/public/Cron Jobs.md

 	<a href='https://github.com/buren/wayback_archiver/issues/46' target='_blank' title='The issue I opened for this script not working'>I spent too much time</a> trying to make this script work on [[Server|Xplosion Server]] with [[YunoHost]].
 Hence, I am not using this Cron Job anymore, but <a href='https://github.com/marketplace/actions/wayback-machine' target='_blank' title='“Wayback Machine„ GitHub Action'>this GitHub Action</a> instead
 </div>

-[crontab]: https://man.cx/crontab 'crontab’s man page'
+[crontab]: https://man.cx/crontab ‘crontab’s man page’